renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ```

 Secret names must start with an upper or lower case character and can have only characters, digits, or underscores.

+## skipInstalls

+By default, Renovate will use the most efficient approach to updating package files and lock files, which in most cases skips the need to perform a full module install by the bot.
+If this is set to false, then a full install of modules will be done.
+This is currently applicable to `npm` and `lerna`/`npm` only, and only used in cases where bugs in `npm` result in incorrect lock files being updated.

 ## token